Dear fellow Texans:

-May God continue to bless the United States of America.
-Sincerely,
+May God bless you, and may He continue to bless the great state of Texas.

 United States Senator